 How Did You Reach Destination Burnout?

-- Cynical and critical at work
+- Feeling cynical and critical at work

-- Lack energy to be consistently productive
+- A lack of energy to be consistently productive

 - Extreme difficulty concentrating on tasks

-- Lack of satisfaction in your achievements at work
+- Lack of satisfaction in job-related achievements

 - Difficulty sleeping at night

 - Experiencing uncomfortable physical symptoms such as headaches, neck pain, or stomach aches